canaxess/readycase/README.md

 # readycase
 ## Drag and drop functionality via the keyboard
-Whilst the functionality could be accomplished any number of ways, when you move away from native HTML elements into complex interactions.
-Aaccessibiltiy requirements become more difficult to implement.
+Whilst the functionality could be accomplished any number of ways, when you move away from native HTML elements into complex interactions using `<div>` and `<span>` elements.
+Accessibility requirements become more difficult to implement.

-**Individual items**
+**Individual items** (items which will be moved between cells / days of the week)
 * Every item contained in an `<li>` element
 * Every item has a checkbox with appropriate labelling.
 The below example uses `aria-labelledby` however a `<label>` element, or `aria-label` could be alternatives